 fixes the proposal ‘option 3’ [4] and includes it as an option for the joint optimization problem

+The per-UE performance can be characterized by TBS and BLER.
+TBS determines the PHY bitrate and affects the user experience of the voice service.
+In a GEO NTN, since HARQ is disabled, BLER is equal to the Packet Error Loss Rate (PELR) associated with a QCI in the LTE QoS framework [6], hence a good metric for per-UE performance.
 There is a tradeoff between per-UE performance and the system capacity.
 While it is important to maximize the per-UE performance, it is important to also have a reasonable system capacity to make the service commercially meaningful.
-One way to quantify the tradeoff is to fix the per-UE performance to one of the target performance levels (TBS and BLER) and optimize the resource allocation to maximize the system capacity and then iterate through the target performance levels.
+One way to quantify the tradeoff is to first select one of the target performance levels (TBS and BLER) and optimize the resource allocation to maximize the system capacity or equivalently to minimize the resource allocated to the UE, and then iterate through the target performance levels.

 2. Simulation Workload Analysis